A sales proposal is a formal document sent to potential clients.

 So, leave nothing to their imagination.
 This is the place to outline the quantity, frequency, and other aspects of your products or services.

-If you’re writing a social media proposal, here is a good example of deliverables.
+For example, if you’re writing a social media proposal, here is what the deliverables might look like.

 List of deliverables: